Young

 LEARNING in ART is fundamentally different than learning in READING, WRITING, AND MATH

 Imitation is commonly used to learn the alphabet and numerals.
 Reading, writing, and counting are done by imitating.
 It works.
 However, if we also teach drawing, painting, and modeling this way, how is the child's imagination and independence developed?
+Of course, creative writing and inventing ways to solve math problems can also nurture creative thinking habits.

 Drawing, painting, modeling, and storytelling about their artwork offer natural ways to nurture the imaginative mind.
 Since learning the standard letters and numbers depends on imitation, it is especially important to keep at least one learning domain that NEVER shows an example of what the final product is supposed to look like.
 In art, and in much of life, we have many reasonable answers.
 By learning to make our own comparisons, we achieve mastery.
 If we are only brought up to accept predetermined examples and answers, we fail to learn how to make comparisons and good choices on our own.